Java licensing

 Risks and Reality of Click-Through Acceptance

-Suppose the software was downloaded to company systems and used for company business.
-In that case, a strong argument can be made that the company accepted the benefit of the agreement and is bound by its conditions (or at least is liable for using the software without adhering to those conditions).
+Suppose the software was downloaded to the company’s systems and used for the company’s business.
+In that case, a strong argument can be made that the company accepted the benefits of the agreement and is bound by its conditions (or at least is liable for using the software without adhering to them).

 Thus, the enforceability of the OTN agreement generally holds up, absent a compelling fact that undermines contract formation (such as forgery, duress, or lack of assent).